rsksmart/rsk-starter-box/README.md

 Truffle has an interactive console that also spawns a development blockchain.
 This is very useful for compiling, deploying and testing locally.

 3. Run the development console.
-This command is successful if you enter a REPL and see a 10 accounts, a mnemonic and the command prompt is now `truffle(develop)>`
+This command is successful if you see a list of 10 accounts, a mnemonic and the command prompt is now `truffle(develop)>`

 ```shell